Red Light Therapy and Fertility - Skin Contact Matters

 3. It enables mechanical optical clearing.
 Mechanical optical clearing is a fancy way of saying we’re making the tissue temporarily more transparent using pressure.
 By pushing aside water and blood, we reduce how much light gets absorbed or scattered.
 What you get is better delivery of photons to the deep tissues, including your reproductive organs.

 4. Photon recycling is your new best friend.
-This one’s cool: with contact, light that bounces off your skin can be redirected back into the tissue.
+This one’s very cool: with contact, light that bounces off your skin can be redirected back into the tissue.
 Think of it like putting a mirror around a flashlight to make it brighter.
 It’s the energy you would have lost, coming back for a second shot.

 They're great for relaxation and sleep, in fact, a recent meta-analysis confirms that full-body red light beds consistently help with sleep quality.
 But when it comes to performance, recovery, or fertility, they fall short.
 Why?
 No skin contact.
 No pressure.
 Lots of wasted photons of light.